Nevets123808/qa_team_project/README.md

 ![Pipeline](resources/UserFlow.jpg)

 The goal of deploying the resource across a cluster is so that it can scale as demand increases / decreases.
 As more users are trying to access our service we can deploy more virtual machines running more pods / instances of the application.
-Likewise, when there is decreased demand we can destroy these resources without harming the user experince whilst still persisting data.
+Likewise, when there is decreased demand we can destroy these resources without harming the user experince whilst still persisting data and ensuring processing power (and money) isnt being wasted.

 ## Risk assesment